rubyartificial/Com2Arduino/README.md

 # Com2Arduino
-Windows Console to Arduino - Control your arduino with keystrokes!
+Windows Console to Arduino - Control your arduino from console on PC!!

 Hello Github.
 This is my first git, and my first considerably useful program.